monokaijs/react-native-app-icons/README.md

 - Regular app icons for all densities (mdpi, hdpi, xhdpi, xxhdpi, xxxhdpi)
 - Round app icons for all densities
 - Play Store icon (512x512)
+- Notification icons for all densities (when using the `--notification` option)

-If a React Native Android project is detected, icons will be placed directly in the appropriate `mipmap-*` directories.
+If a React Native Android project is detected, icons will be placed directly in the appropriate `mipmap-*` and `drawable-*` directories.

 ## License